equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 Now this is all true and it is all awesome, but with every gem introduced our application/team rely on it.
 With every gem we introduce there is a promise developers will never allow Application gem to get out-dated otherwise in few years hell starts.
 More gems you introduce more this promise is harder to keep up with.
 Each time a gem version decides to change DSL there is a pressure to refactore code/tests.

 Now this is not as that bad if you are maintaining 1 monolith application but more and more microservice architecture is becoming popular and you don't necessary want/need to introduce 50 gems you are using everywhere else.
 Or let say you are building a gem yourself for JSON API you not necessary need to install gem like Airbourne

-Airbourne gem is pretty good I'm not trying to trashtalk it I just want to show you that RSpec on it's own is providing quite robust tool set that can cover some common scenarios.
+Airbourne gem is pretty good I'm not trying to trashtalk it I just want to show you that RSpec on it's own is providing quite robust tool set that an cover some common scenarios.

 If you using Airbourne to test controllers that's fine, just consider using RSpec `match({})` testing for your serializer objects.
-The point is that try to split JSON structure to Serializer object and use whatever you like on controller.
+The point is that try to split JSON structure logic to Serializer object and use whatever you like on controller.